theorydas/extended-vigenere-decipher/README.md

 Even though the Vigenere cipher is very simple to understand and use, it is usually never extended to different alphabets or to include different symbols and because of this there are no easy to find or use tools online that would account for that.
-Indeed, when I recently required such an extended vigenere table, I wasn't able to find a useful tool online and ended up coding these simple functions.
+Indeed, when I recently required such an extended Vigenere table, I wasn't able to find a useful tool online and ended up coding these simple functions.

 ## Usage